Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

 ## Override an Image for an Update

 In order to update to a firmware image other than the latest image found by FAS, the image for the update can be overridden.
-This procedure would also be useful if an update fails because of `"No Image available"`, which is caused by FAS unable to match the data on the node to find an image in the image list.
+This is also useful if an update fails because of `"No Image available"`, which happens when FAS is unable to match the data on the node to an image in the image list.

 > **WARNING:** Make sure to select the correct image as FAS will force a flash of the device -- using incorrect firmware may make it inoperable.